-- 1. Declare the breakdown. - 2.
-Allow people the time and permission to express how they feel about the breakdown and, if necessary, vent their emotions.
-(Do not blame, simply notice and name feelings.) - 3.
-Take inventory of the situation while separating objective facts from subjective interpretations. - It is important to acknowledge honestly and objectively what happened or didn't happen. - What percentage of the goal (or milestone) was achieved? - What was the impact (in terms of people, relationships, energy, costs, etc.)? - 4.
-Learn from the breakdown by asking, "How did this happen?"
-This is not an occasion for blame or excuses, but rather an objective analysis of the circumstances that created the breakdown. - Did another unanticipated priority take precedence over this one? - Was the original goal unrealistic? - Was the scope of the objective broader than the resources that were available?
+1. Declare the breakdown.

+2. Allow people time and permission to express how they feel about the breakdown and, if necessary, vent their emotions.
+Do not blame; simply notice and name feelings.

+3. Take inventory of the situation while separating objective facts from subjective interpretations.

+- It is important to acknowledge honestly and objectively what happened or didn't happen. - What percentage of the goal (or milestone) was achieved? - What was the impact (in terms of people, relationships, energy, costs, etc.)?

+4. Learn from the breakdown by asking, "How did this happen?"
+This is not an occasion for blame or excuses, but rather an objective analysis of the circumstances that created the breakdown.

-- Was time mismanaged? - Was coordination or communication a factor? - Were there circumstances outside our control? - 5.
-Make a renewed commitment. - If the failure to deliver on the commitment creates a cost to the person who originally made the request-in terms of time, inconvenience, pressure, etc.-it is essential to discuss these costs as part of the conversation to correct the breakdown and make good on the original or revised promise. - What is the intention going forward?
+- Did an unanticipated priority take precedence over this one? - Was the original goal unrealistic? - Was the scope of the objective broader than the resources available? - Was time mismanaged? - Was coordination or communication a factor? - Were there circumstances outside our control?

+5. Make a renewed commitment.

+• If the failure to deliver on the commitment creates a cost to the person who originally made the request-in terms of time, inconvenience, pressure, etc.-it is essential to discuss these costs as part of the conversation to correct the breakdown and make good on the original or revised promise.

+• What is the intention going forward?
 What are the specific actions required?
-What are the new conditions for satisfaction? - Are there other requests of others that will need to be made? - If necessary, create a new action plan with scheduled milestones and a task list.
+What are the new conditions for satisfaction?

+• Are there requests from others that will need to be addressed?

+• If necessary, create a new action plan with scheduled milestones and a task list.